 Step-by-Step Bleeding Process:

-- Cut deeply behind both gill plates
+- Cut deeply behind both gill plates to sever the major blood vessels

-- Place immediately in ice slurry
+- Transfer immediately to ice slurry without freshwater rinsing

 Removing the Bloodline Completely